Step by step, here’s how to maximise the latest boosted offer from American Express.

 But if you’re not sure what you want to use them for you will need to open up another American Express card that earns Amex reward points – probably the free Amex Reward card.
 This is vital for the final step as your points won’t be lost when you come to cancel the Platinum card.

 And that’s it!
-By spending £6,000 in seven months you will have:
+By spending (an admittedly massive) £10,000 in six months you will have:

-- paid £335 after refund for the Amex Platinum card fee
+- paid £650 for the Amex Platinum card fee

 - gained £150 credit from Harvey Nicholls